-Who owns the land or resources your project will impact on?
+Land/Resource ownership T Who owns the land or resources your project will impact on?
 Bristol City Council Have you got their permission to deliver this project?
-Yes N 0 x If "yes" please provide contact details Name: Tel: Email: If "no" please state when you will know .
-We have been offered an Asset transfer so we are in the process with BCC and hope to be granted.
-Asset transfer in March/April 2023, verbal confirmation has been made and BCC are happy with our plans moving forward If "no" please state when you will know .
+Yes No x If "yes" please provide contact details Name: Tel: Email: If "no" please state when you will know . sset transfer in M arch/April 2023 ne process with BCC and , verbal confirmation has forward Written confirmation of permission - please attach